JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_resume.md

-# Resume sync on a synchronization profile
+# Resume sync on an educationSynchronizationProfile

-Resume sync of a specific [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
+Resume the sync of a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).